 Marine Litter also has significant economic cost for a range of marine industries, such as: aquaculture, fisheries, harbours, industrial seawater users, marinas, municipalities, power stations, rescue services, shipping and water authorities.
 These costs can include cleaning, blockages, entanglement and contamination.
 The social impacts of marine litter relate to the ways in which marine litter affects people’s quality of life and include reduced recreational opportunities and loss of aesthetic value.

 Monitoring and Assessment

-OSPAR currently assesses beach litter, seabed litter and plastic particles in fulmar stomachs indicators, as part of its monitoring and assessment programme.
+OSPAR currently assesses beach litter, seabed litter, plastic particles in fulmar stomachs and, from 2019, litter ingested by sea turtles indicators, as part of its monitoring and assessment programme.
 These allow the abundance, trends and composition of marine litter in the OSPAR Maritime Area to be determined for different marine compartments (floating, seafloor and coast).

-OSPAR is currently also working to develop new indicators, including ingestion of plastic particles by turtles and microplastics in sediments.
-The turtle indicator is being developed by the INDICT project and will cover the Bay of Biscay and Iberian Coast, (as well as the western Mediterranean).
+OSPAR is currently also working to develop new indicators, including microplastics in sediments.
 The microplastics indicator will address levels in marine sediments and will cover the whole OSPAR Maritime Area.

 OSPAR action plan for marine litter

 In 2014 OSPAR agreed to develop a Regional Action Plan for Marine Litter along with an implementation plan, in order to achieve its objective to significantly reduce amounts of marine litter.
 The RAP focuses on both sea-based and land-based sources of litter, as well as considering removal actions and education and outreach.
-It will be implemented over the period 2014-2021.
+It is being implemented over the period 2014-2021.

 More information about the plan and details on progress on the fulfillment of its 23 national actions and 32 collective actions, please visit our Marine Litter Regional Action Plan page.